klausborges/oer-sleeping-barber/README.md

 the Operating Systems I course at University of São Paulo (USP), São Carlos campus.

-This project aims to improve the course experience for teachers and students alike by providing resources to aid in understanding a common problem in inter-process communication and synchronization.
+This project aims to improve the course experience for teachers and students alike by providing resources to aid in understanding an *almost* classic problem in *inter-process communication* and *synchronization*.
 Among these resources there is an explanation of the problem and the core concepts needed to understand it, the development and proposal of one of the possible solutions, a visualization tool demonstrating the state of the semaphores and mutexes, and code implementation of the proposed solution.